aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/project-management-integration/project-data/_index.md

 using System.IO;
 using System.Text;
 using System.Text.RegularExpressions;
-using Connectivity;
-using NUnit.Framework;
+using Aspose.Tasks.Connectivity;

-using Saving;
+using Aspose.Tasks.Saving;
-using Visualization;
+using Aspose.Tasks.Visualization;
 ```

 ## Step 1: Initialize Project Object